Sunbelt 2023 Workshops

 2. Introduction to Temporal Exponential Random Graph Models (TERGMs) using Statnet – Steven M. Goodreau

-3. Data Collection and Network Analysis of Temporal Citation Data using the Dimensions research database – Moses Boudourides
+3. Cancelled: Data Collection and Network Analysis of Temporal Citation Data using the Dimensions research database – Moses Boudourides

 4. Latent network modelling for networks based on multiple (imperfect) reports: An introduction to the VIMuRe package in R and Python – Eleanor Power (also offered online on June 22)